wehs7661/ensemble_md/docs/simulations.rst

       The histogram cutoff. -1 means that no histogram correction will be performed.
   - :code:`n_ex`: (Optional, Default: 1)
       The number of attempts swap during an exchange interval.
 This option is only relevant if the option :code:`proposal` is :code:`multiple`.
       Otherwise, this option is ignored.
-For more details, please refer to :ref:`doc_swap_basics`.
+For more details, please refer to :ref:`doc_multiple_swaps`.
   - :code:`runtime_args`: (Optional, Default: :code:`None`)
       Additional runtime arguments to be appended to the GROMACS :code:`mdrun` command provided in a dictionary.
       For example, one could have :code:`{'-nt': 16}` to run the simulation using 16 threads.